 6) Price Demand Relationship

 In case of pure competition in the market, there are many buyers and sellers in the markets dealing with uniform commodities like wheat etc. There is one ongoing price in the whole market and no single buyer or seller can affect this price.
-Because the customers can easily obtain their required quantity at the ongoing price of the market, so no seller can charge higher prices.
-Similarly, no seller can charge a lower price because he can sell all his offered quantity to a lot of customers on the market.
-In case of the rise of the price or profit in the market, new sellers are attracted to enter in the market.
+Because the customers can easily obtain their required quantity at the ongoing price of the market.
+So, no seller can charge higher prices.
+Similarly, no seller can charge a lower price because he can sell all his offered quantity in the market.
+In case of the rise of the price or profit in the market, new sellers are attracted to enter the market.
 In pure competition, pricing, sales promotion, new product development and marketing research are not supported.
-In other words the sellers on the market do involve in preparation of marketing strategies.
+Specifically, the sellers on the market do involve in preparation of marketing strategies.

-Another factors affecting pricing decisions is oligopolistic.
-In oligopolistic market, there are few sellers and buyers which are conscious about the pricing and other marketing strategies of competitors.
+Another factor affecting pricing decisions is oligopolistic.
+In an oligopolistic market, there are few sellers and buyers which are conscious about the pricing and other marketing strategies of competitors.
 The offered products are either uniform or differentiated.
-It is difficult for new seller to enter in the market.
-A certain change in the price of single firm affects its own soil in a negative way even if a seller lowers its price; its competitors also decrease their price.
+It is difficult for new sellers to enter the market.
+A certain change in the price of a single firm affects its own soil in a negative way.
+Even if a seller lowers its price; its competitors also decrease their price.
 This means that the benefits are only for a short while.

 Another market condition is monopoly in which there is only a single seller who can offer its products or services at different rates.
-As the seller is single and the buyers are much more, therefore the seller charges a relatively higher price because there is no fear of competition.
-In case of regulated monopoly, the seller can charge only a fair price, but in case of unregulated monopoly the seller has freedom to charge extra for its offering.
-But mostly the monopoly firm keeps its price low for a number of reasons like quick penetration in the market, government intervention etc.
+As the seller is single and the buyers are much more, therefore the seller charges a relatively higher price.
+Because there is no fear of competition.
+In case of regulated monopoly, the seller can charge only a fair price.
+However, in case of unregulated monopoly the seller has freedom to charge extra for its offering.
+Mostly the monopoly firm keeps its price low for a number of reasons like quick penetration in the market, government intervention etc.

 The bottom reality in the pricing decision is that the customers are the final authority who determines the price of a product or service.
-It is obvious that the consumers pay the price for the exchange of the benefits that they avail by using the relative product or service.
-So businesses should focus on the pricing that is consumer oriented in which they try to determine that how much would be the consumer willing to pay for how much benefit of a certain product or service.
+It is obvious that the consumers pay the price for the exchange of the benefits that they avail by using the relative product.
+So businesses should focus on the pricing that is consumer oriented.
+While they try to determine how much the consumer would be willing to pay for how much benefit of a certain product.

 Businesses should also consider the important relationship between the price of a product or service and its demand.
-Generally price and demand is inversely related which means that the increase in the price would lead to the decrease in the demand for that product and vice versa.
+Generally price and demand is inversely related.
+That means, the increase in the price would lead to the decrease in the demand for that product and vice versa.
 The reason behind this inverse relationship is that the customers have limited resources for the fulfillment of their demands.

-In some case the price and demand show the direct relationship which means that the increase in the price would lead to the increase in the demand of that product in the market.
-But this only happens with the prestigious products where increased price means increased quality.
+In some cases the price and demand show the direct relationship.
+The increase in the price would lead to the increase in the demand of that product in the market.
+However, this only happens with the prestigious products where increased price means increased quality.